 What are the NIST 800-171 controls?

-There are 14 control families in NIST 800-171 and 110 controls spread out across the 14 families.
+There are 14 control families in NIST 800-171 and 110 controls spread out across these families.
 Each family has specific requirements and guidelines that organizations must follow to ensure they are effectively protecting CUI within their information systems

 How to become compliant?